KhronosGroup/glTF/specification/2.0/README.md

   weights[1] * primitives[i].targets[1].POSITION +
   weights[2] * primitives[i].targets[2].POSITION + ...
 ```
 Morph Targets are implemented via the `targets` property defined in the Mesh `primitives`.
-Each target in the `targets` array is a dictionary mapping a primitive attribute to an accessor containing Morph Target displacement data, currently only three attributes (`POSITION`, `NORMAL`, and `TANGENT`) are supported.
+Each target in the `targets` array is a dictionary mapping a primitive attribute to an accessor containing Morph Target displacement data.
+Currently only three attributes — `POSITION`, `NORMAL`, and `TANGENT` — are commonly supported.
 If morph targets contain application-specific semantics, their names must be prefixed with an underscore (e.g. `_TEMPERATURE`) like the associated attribute semantic.
 All primitives are required to list the same number of `targets` in the same order.

 Valid accessor type and component type for each attribute semantic property are defined below.
 Note that the *w* component for handedness is omitted when targeting `TANGENT` data since handedness cannot be displaced.